base/base/docs/specs/governance/governor.md

 ## Proposal Types

 The `Governor` contract uses proposal types to define the quorum and approval threshold for a proposal to pass.
-These proposal types are created and stored as part of an external contract called `PROPOSAL_TYPES_CONFIGURATOR`.
+These proposal types are created and stored as part of an external contract called `ProposalTypesConfigurator`.
 The `Governor` contract can only create or edit proposal types, and the amount of proposal types is limited to 255.

 With the [`proposeWithModule`](#proposewithmodule) function, proposers can create proposals with any supported proposal